slott56/navtools/source/build.rst

 This function handles the simple use case for PyLit.
 We force an overwrite because PyLit exits when there's a problem.
 A bad design.

-This also handles the necessary rewrite to modify standard paths to Windows paths.

 ::